EmileDevGit/nvim/README.md

 The following commands are ran on `Arch` using the `pacman` package manager, adapt them for your system.

-C compiler for lua ( usually included in basics package ): `sudo pacman -Sy install --needed base-devel`
+C compiler for lua ( usually included in basics package ): `sudo pacman -Syu --needed base-devel`

 Any decent nerd-fonts, I use `ttf-jetbrain-mono-nerd`